 Share code: SPG

 (“Super Group” or “the company” or “the Group”)

-NOTICE IS HEREBY GIVEN that the Annual General Meeting (“AGM”) of shareholders of Super Group, in respect of the year ended 30 June 2016, will be held at the registered offices of the company, 27 Impala Road, Chislehurston, Sandton, on Tuesday, 22 November 2016 at 09:00.
+NOTICE IS HEREBY GIVEN that the Annual General Meeting (“AGM”) of shareholders of Super Group, in respect of the year ended 30 June 2018, will be held at the registered office of the company, 27 Impala Road, Chislehurston, Sandton, on Tuesday, 27 November 2018 at 09:00.

 Shareholders or their proxies may participate in the meeting by way of a teleconference call and, if they wish to do so:

 - must contact the Group Company Secretary (by email at the address: firstname.lastname@example.org) by no later than 17:00 on Monday, 26 November 2018 in order to obtain a pin number and dial-in details for that conference call;

 - will be required to provide reasonably satisfactory identification;